damisahlab/claustrum-uncertainty-surprise/Codes/NeuroPair/README.md

 # NeuroPair: Behavior Prediction from Single-Neuron Activity

-This repository implements NeuroPair, a recurrent graph neural network with attention (R-GAT) with per-neuron, behavior-specific attention mechanisms, designed to model and predict behavioral variables from neural recordings in the human claustrum  (CLA) and anterior cingulate cortex (ACC)

-This repository contains the implementation of **NeuroPair**, a recurrent graph neural network with neuron-specific attention, used to model and predict behavioral variables from single-neuron recordings in the human claustrum (CLA) and anterior cingulate cortex (ACC).
+This repository implements **NeuroPair**, a recurrent graph neural network with neuron-specific attention, used to model and predict behavioral variables from single-neuron recordings in the human claustrum (CLA) and anterior cingulate cortex (ACC).
 The code accompanies the paper:

-> "The human claustrum encodes surprise and uncertainty during adaptive learning", XX et al., *Nature*, 2025.
+> "# Human claustrum neurons encode uncertainty and prediction errors during aversive learning", XX et al., *XX*, 2025.

 ## Table of Contents